ankitects/anki-manual/src/preferences.md

 From 2.1.50+ there is an option to switch to day or night mode automatically.

+**User interface size**
+If you find that the interface elements are too small for you, you can try to increase this setting.

 **Video driver**
 Anki's libraries need a video driver to draw content on the screen.
 Due to different hardware and software configurations, the driver that